 The study of small microfluidic systems convey the design of reactors, chemical synthesis, and biochemical tests.
 However, the detection of the target molecule is also a matter that researchers and developers of new systems have to cover.
 Here, we will summarize the most important features regarding the detection during microfluidic operation.
-Chemyx syringe pumps are optimized devices that can help you to achieve your goals as we will show in the following article.
+Chemyx syringe pump systems are optimized devices that can help you to achieve your goals as we will show in the following article.

 Sensitive detection during microchip electrophoresis operation (case of success).

 The detection of a rhodamine B and catechol as electroactive molecules is possible through a Microchip.
 Eventually, the procedure was tested for the separation of two neurotransmitters such as dopamine and catechol.
 In this case, it is possible to establish a method to separated complex samples by pressure or vacuum (Dossi et al., 2010).

 Electrophoresis procedures rely on hydrodynamic injection, which is necessary to avoid problems regarding electrokinetics during microchip detection.
 The Chemyx 200 allows a sample injection and a suitably distributed electric field during the records.
 Adjusting the parameters is possible to detect the target molecules (rhodamine,dopamine, and catechol) with 700 V, almost immediately after the injection.

 The Fusion 200 allows a flow rate of 8 mL/min for 6 seconds and applies it to the injection channel.
 A very important feature that the 200 model offers during the hydrodynamic injections was a minimum flow rate of 1 nL/h.

 The proposed injection method resulted in a fast operative procedure; moreover, it allows the feeding of analytes in the nanoliter range, in this way the injection and the detection are finely coupled.
 The syringe pump allows high sensitivity with outstanding simplification during operation.

 What else can I do with Microfluidic Electrochemical Sensors?